 Gender inequality is a crucial dimension of the disparities in Morocco.
 The very low participation of women in the Moroccan labor market is striking and remains one of the lowest in the world.
-As table 1 shows, the labor force participation rate of woman in Morocco is just 18% in urban areas, while that of men is 3.7 times higher in 2017.
+As table 3 shows, the labor force participation rate of woman in Morocco is just 18% in urban areas, while that of men is 3.7 times higher in 2017.
 The unemployment rate of women at the national level is 14.7% compared to 8.8% for men.
 According to the general census of population and housing, conducted by the high commissioner for planning in 2014, the time allocated by men to professional work is 4 times higher than that of women, while the time allocated to domestic work is 7 times lower than that of women.
+The time allocated by boys to professional work is 1.5 times higher than that of girls, while the time allocated to domestic work is 3 times lower than that of girls.